the-louie/instagram-feed/README.txt

 == Description ==

-Display Instagram photos from any non-private Instagram accounts, either in the same single feed or in multiple different ones.
+Display Instagram posts from your Instagram accounts, either in the same single feed or in multiple different ones.

 = Features =
 * Super **simple to set up**